bencurrandev/Hytale-BetterMap/README.md

 * `/bettermap max <value>`
 * **Description:** Sets the maximum zoom scale (how close you can zoom in).
 Higher values allow for closer inspection.
+The default maximum zoom in base hytale is 256.
 * **Permission:** `command.bettermap.max`